Stability of Weighted Majority Voting under Estimated Weights: Parameter Sensitivity

 \subsection{Trust Sensitivity Analysis}

 Alternatively, we can take \trust{} to be variable and \trustworthiness{} to be fixed.
-Different from before, the actual probability of each realisation remains unchanged; the decisions may change with \trust.
-Doing so allows us to analyse what happens if a \trust{} value used for decision making moves away from the actual \trustworthiness{} in either direction.
+Different from before, the actual probability of each indicator vector ($\prob(\reaset)$) now remains unchanged, but the decisions may change (as $\prob_{\pestv}(\reaset)$ and accordingly $\dsvw(\pestv)$ may change).
+Then we can analyze what happens if a \trust{} value used for decision making moves away from the actual \trustworthiness{} in either direction.

-First, consider the case where we vary one value $\pest_i$ in $\pestv$ in $\dsc(\pestv,\pv)$.
-What we find is a uni-modal discontinuous staircase function, non-decreasing when $\pest_i < p_i$ and non-increasing when $\pest_i > p_i$.
-Figure~\ref{Fig:Stability on Inaccurate Estimate, True_P Fixed One_Dim} depicts the running example with one variable source.
-Second, consider the case where multiple (or all) values in $\pestv$ are variable.
-The resulting surface consists of flat fragments at different heights, with an increasing height with proximity to the point $\pestv = \pv$.
-Figure~\ref{Fig:Stability on Inaccurate Estimate, True_P Fixed Two_Dims} depicts the running example with $\pest_1$ and $\pest_2$ variable.
-Generally: \begin{lemma} When $\pv$ is fixed and $\pestv$ changes resulting in inaccurately estimate, $\dsc(\pestv,\pv)$ is a discontinuous staircase function consisting of flat plateaus.
-The maximum correctness is at the plateau containing the point $\pestv = \pv$. \end{lemma}

-An insight we gain is that nearby points are likely to be on the same plateau.
-In other words, there is an area of \trust{} values around the \trustworthiness{} values, meaning that small deviations are unlikely to affect correctness.
-However, it is possible that a certain \trustworthiness{} $\pv$ is exactly at a border (or corner) of a plateau, meaning that even vanishingly small differences between \trustworthiness{} and \trust{} can lead to a discrete difference in correctness.
+First, consider the case where we vary the trust value of only one source in $\dscpep$.
+We get a uni-modal discontinuous staircase function, which is non-decreasing when $\pest_i < p_i$ and non-increasing when $\pest_i > p_i$.
+Figure~\ref{Fig:Stability on Inaccurate Estimate, True_P Fixed One_Dim} depicts Example~\ref{exp} with one variable.
+Second, when trust values of multiple sources are variable, the resulting surface consists of flat fragments at different heights, with an increasing height with proximity to the point $\pestv = \pv$.
+Figure~\ref{Fig:Stability on Inaccurate Estimate, True_P Fixed Two_Dims} depicts Example~\ref{exp} with $\pest_1$ and $\pest_2$ being the variables.
+Generally: \begin{lemma} Let $f(\pestv)=\dscpep$, where the \trustworthiness{} $\pv$ is constant.
+The function $f(\pestv)$ is a discontinuous staircase function consisting of flat plateaus.
+Decision accuracy reaches the maximum at the plateau containing the point $\pestv = \pv$. \end{lemma} \begin{proof}[Sketch of Proof] The probability that a decision is correct depends on $\pv$, which is constant.
+Changing $\pestv$ does not affect the probability that a decision is correct, until it reaches a point where it changes the actual decision away from the optimum.
+Then, there is a discontinuous step to a new platform. \end{proof} An insight is that the nearby points are more likely to be on the same plateau.
+In other words, there is an area of \trust{} values around the \trustworthiness{} values, meaning small estimation deviation may be unlikely to affect the accuracy.
+However, it is possible that a certain \trustworthiness{} $\pv$ is exactly at a border (or corner) of a plateau, meaning that even a tiny difference between \trustworthiness{} and \trust{} can lead to a staircase difference in correctness.
 The positive news is that the plateaus directly bordering the one containing $\pv$ are still more often correct than the ones further away.